Leveraging Phase Polynomials for Quantum Circuit Optimization

 \subsubsection{Active Row Pair CNOT Selection}

-As described in Section \ref{sec:coopoverview}, a CNOT operation corresponds to an XOR operation between two rows in the parity matrix.
-We refer to it as a \textbf{Row Pair}.
-This operation is directional: a row pair $(\text{row}_i, \text{row}_j)$ represents a CNOT where $\text{row}_i$ is the control qubit and $\text{row}_j$ is the target qubit.
-The result is that the control qubit row is updated as $\text{row}_i \oplus \text{row}_j$, while the target qubit row remains unchanged.
+As described in Section~\ref{sec:coopoverview}, a CNOT corresponds to an XOR between two rows of the parity matrix, referred to as a \textbf{row pair}.
+The operation is directional: a pair $(\text{row}_i,\text{row}_j)$ represents a CNOT with control qubit $i$ and target qubit $j$, updating the control row as $\text{row}_i \oplus \text{row}_j$ while leaving the target row unchanged.

-A row pair is considered valid if there exists at least one column for which performing the row pair XOR operation can reduce the Hamming weight (the number of 1s) in that column.
-We refer to such pairs as \textbf{Active Row Pairs}.
-However, focusing exclusively on row pairs can lead to livelock, where we repeatedly use the same row pair without finding an optimal solution or getting stuck in a loop.
-To prevent this, we introduce the \textbf{Active Columns Set}, which limits the search space for each row pair. \textbf{Row pairs} are only considered if they can reduce the Hamming weight for at least a column within the \textbf{Active Column Set}.
-The active column set itself is updated when necessary after a CNOT.
+A row pair is considered valid if it reduces the Hamming weight of at least one column.
+Such pairs are called \textbf{active row pairs}.
+However, repeatedly applying the same row pair can cause livelock, preventing progress.
+To avoid this, we restrict the search using an \textbf{active column set}, defined as the subset of columns whose Hamming weights can be reduced.
+Row pairs are only considered if they help at least one column within the active column set (reducing at least one 1).
+After a CNOT operation, the active column set may be updated.
+At initialization, or after eliminating a column, the active column set includes all remaining columns.

-At the beginning of the phase polynomial optimization, or after completing a parity term (removing that column from the parity matrix), \textbf{Active Column Set} is initialized with all remaining columns in the parity matrix.